Skip to main content

 Overhead projectors and videos can be used in the Bible Skills and Games Workshop, and some also have a computer to project Bible software, Bible atlases, and view photos or other related content found online.
 Let your rotation's Book, Chapter and Verse inform what tools might be most appropriate.

-RESOURCES
+GAME RESOURCES

-There are many “creative Bible study” books on the market, and probably in your church library.
+In addition to the hundreds of game ideas found in our Bible story lesson forums under "Game Workshop," there are many “creative Bible study” books on the market, and probably in your church library.
 In my experience, I rarely use the ideas from these book "as written", instead, ADAPTING them for my lessons.

 Your church youth group or children’s ministry probably has several “books of Games” or “101 Creative Bible lesson”.
 These are an endless source of Game Workshop inspirations ---with every game a potential candidate to ADAPT to your story/meaning with a little bit of creativity and re-theming.